lsst/dp1_lsst_io/docs/products/images/raw_exposure.rst

 The raw exposures have only an image plane, with no variance or mask planes like the visit images, because as those planes are a result of image processing and calibration.

-Image: Sky pixel data in units of ADU (analog-digital units).
+Image: sky pixel data in units of ADU (analog-digital units).

 Metadata
 --------